Mauuron/humidity_tracker/documentation.md

 # Documentation

 ### Table of contents:
-1. Set up the Raspberry Pi and the DHT22 sensor
+1. Setup the Raspberry Pi and the DHT22 sensor
 2. Create ThingSpeak-channel
 3. Python script
 3. Run script when booting Raspberry Pi